Part A: Moscow Cinema Theater open air hall

 The short-lasted stratum of urban culture with its structures and landscapes was overshadowed by the particularity of big scale representational architecture that continued to develop “excessive” spaces for other functions which were already different from the “extraterritories” of the 60s.

-The fate of extraterritories and Moscow Cinema Theater open air hall
+Part B: The fate of extraterritories and Moscow Cinema Theater open air hall

 Today, the architecture of the 60s in Yerevan is almost completely swept away or has been distorted beyond recognition.
 The effects of neoliberal economics and urban policy were first felt in public spaces, recreation areas, historical centers of the city, etc. Of course, in this process of the violent reshaping of the city buildings and districts that belong to different periods of time were destroyed and each of these destructions had its own history and problems.
 As a matter of fact, certain projects concerning the radical modernization of the city center (like the construction of the Northern Avenue) were being developed since the very early master plans of Yerevan were made.